Gå till huvudinnehållet

 Report study selection - PRISMA Flow Diagram

-A common practice in systematic reviews is to use a flow diagram, like a PRISMA flow diagram, to summarize the process of searching for and evaluating literature.
-This diagram breaks down stages including identification, screening, eligibility, and inclusion, giving a clear overview of the number of studies included and excluded at each stage.
+PRISMA flow diagram summarizes the process of searching for and evaluating literature, detailing the stages of identification, screening, eligibility, giving a clear overview of the number of studies included and excluded at each stage.

 Download Prisma Flow Diagram